lc-3-2/newlib/README.md

 This repository houses a version of Newlib that was modified so that `libgloss` has support for LC-3.2 targets.

+Note that the implementations provided here are *neither* reentrant *nor* thread-safe, even if the `_r` variants are explicitly used.
+Thus, C Library system calls cannot be called from inside signal handlers at all.
+They also cannot be used in a multi-processing context (if that's ever needed).

 ## Building

 ### Build Environment